popsim-consortium/manuscript/response-to-reviewers.md

 > I thoroughly enjoyed reading this manuscript, and learning of all the new features that have been written into stdpopsim, and believe that this will be an invaluable contribution to the population genomics community.

-Thank YOU!
+Thank you!
 We hope you are right.

 ## Minor comments: